Butternut squash soup from scratch is a classic fall favorite!

 Also, butternut squash is an excellent source of fiber and is low glycemic.

-Low glycemic foods contain carbohydrates that takes the body a longer time to break down.
-This causes a person’s blood sugar levels to raise much slower, helping blood sugar levels not to spike.
+Low glycemic foods contain carbohydrates that take the body a long time to break down.
+This causes a person’s blood sugar levels to rise much slower, helping blood sugar levels, not to spike.

 DO YOU HAVE TO PEEL BUTTERNUT SQUASH

 To make this creamy, delicious butternut squash soup from scratch you do not have to peel the butternut squash at all.

 After adding olive oil, salt, and pepper you simply will slice the butternut squash in half and lay face down on a baking sheet to roast in the oven.

 Once the butternut squash is done roasting you will have to scoop out the inside to complete the cooking process.

 Starting in late September is the perfect time to stock up on butternut squash.